-Milan might be known as a cultural, fashion and design hub but the city is also home to some of the best food in Italy.
-Food tours are a fantastic way to discover the local specialties but learning to cook a classic dish is an alternative way to appreciate Milanese food.
-In this guide, we recommend the best cooking classes in Milan, Italy where you can learn traditional recipes to take back to your home country.
+Milan might be known as a cultural, fashion and design hub, but the city is also home to some of the best food in Italy.
+Food tours and cooking classes are a fun way to discover the local specialties.

 Cooking Classes in Milan Italy